vinegarhq/vinegarhq.github.io/src/Sober/Troubleshooting/index.md

 > Setting the override to `0` is not recommended, however this is the lowest possible setting textures are able to render.
 Only set to `0` at the last resort.

 > Setting the texture override will not guarantee that all games will be playable.
 Essentially, to mostly avoid this problem without downscaling textures, you would need an NVIDIA GPU that has 4 GB or greater VRAM.
-Alternatively, you could also use a Mesa capable GPU (AMD/Intel or NVK for Turing+).
+Alternatively, you could also use a Mesa capable GPU (AMD/Intel or NVK for Maxwell-Ada).

 ### It says Roblox is out of date (Error 280), but Sober isn't updating!